adamrpah/CSSMA/README.md

 # Before class prep

-Before class you need to have anacondainstalled and download the course documents.
+Before class you need to have anaconda installed and download the course documents.

 You should download the v1.03 tag of the course from this git repository.